mirror of

 <li><dl class="simple">

-<dt>Any node that forwards the link request will store a <em>link id</em> in its <em>link table</em> , along with the</dt><dd><p>amount of hops the packet had taken when received.
+<dt>Any node that forwards the link request will store a <em>link id</em> in it’s <em>link table</em> , along with the</dt><dd><p>amount of hops the packet had taken when received.
 The link id is a hash of the entire link

 request packet.
 If the path is not <em>proven</em> within some set amount of time, the entry will be